jolatechno/QuIDS/README.md

 The `mpi_iteration` class (or `mpi_it_t` type) inehrits all the public memeber functions and varibale of the `iteration` class (or `it_t` type), and shares similar constructors.

 The additional member functions are:
+- `equalize(...)` : Does its best at equalizing the number of object on each node.
+Will only equalize among pair (in hopefully the optimal pair-arangment), so it's up to you to check if the objects are equally shared among nodes, as some spetial cases can't be equalized well by this algorithm.
 - `send_objects(...)` : Send a given number of object to a node, and `pop` them of the sending one.
 - `receive_objects(...)` : Receiving end of the `send_objects(...)` function.
 - `distribute_objects(..)` : Distribute objects that are located on a single node of id `node_id` (0 if not specified) equally on all other nodes.